Ryan Michael Kelly

 • Clear positions on stock trading/ethics rules so voters can trust decisions aren’t influenced by personal gain.

-Healthcare: Fewer Middlemen, Lower Costs, Real Access
+Universal Healthcare: Fewer Middlemen, Lower Costs, Real Access

 The problem